 Now that I have removed the offending “not-food” from my pantry, I have to ensure that when I shop, I shop clean and buy real food.
 And I need a foolproof system in place to do so given that I shop with a cart full of preschoolers.

 Now, I don’t know what your shopping routine is like, but mine is highly unpredictable, which can make it stressful at times.
-No, I’m not talking about impulse buys of ice-cream at the grocery store (although I am definitely guilty of those!); I am talking about corralling small children in a grocery store during the late afternoon when everyone’s energy levels are all over the place (Read: All I want is a nap) while I attempt to get through a grocery list quick enough to be able to have enough ingredients on hand to make something healthy and yummy for my family to eat.
+No, I’m not talking about impulse buys of ice-cream at the grocery store (although I am definitely guilty of those!); I am talking about corralling small children in a grocery store during the late afternoon when everyone’s energy levels are all over the place (Read: All I want is a nap).
 Some days this experience is amazing – my kids act like little angels, help me find items off my shopping list, take turns pushing the cart, and ask me to buy broccoli (for reals).
 And some days … well, let’s just say some very nice strangers come over to me to give me very kind words of encouragement (Thank you grocery store angels!).

-- Shop at places where it is easy to find clean food.
-I have found that I can drastically cut the amount of time I spend selecting food if I shop at places where clean, minimally processed food is abundant.
-For example, I have found that independent bakeries, natural foods stores, and farmer’s markets often (but not always!) have pre-made food that is fresh, made from real ingredients, and tastes really good.
+- Shop at places where clean food is the norm.
+I can drastically cut the amount of time I spend selecting food if I shop at places where clean, minimally processed food is abundant.
+For example, independent bakeries, natural foods stores, and farmer’s markets often (but not always!) have pre-made food that is fresh, made from real ingredients, and tastes really good.

 - Restructure your grocery list so that the bulk of your food is unprocessed.
 For example, instead of buying a frozen chicken teriyaki dinner entree, buy chicken, fresh veggies (pre-cut if you want to spend extra to save on prep time), and a sauce (or make your own!).
 You’ll still have to read the ingredient label on the sauce, but at least you will know the chicken and veggies are fresh and unprocessed (plus you have more freedom over deciding which veggies and cuts of meat go into your food).
 Unprocessed foods that require little or no label reading include all the following: